Last reviewed: July 2026

 How do I know if my property is in a Springs Protection Zone?

 Your county health department or the Florida DEP maintains maps of Priority Focus Areas (PFAs).
-If your lot is one acre or less in these zones, you must upgrade to an Enhanced Nutrient-Reducing system (ENR-OSTDS) during replacement.
+If your property is inside a Priority Focus Area, ask the county health department or DEP what replacement standard applies before you price the job.

 How long does it take to get a septic permit in Florida?